 How do I brighten a garden brick wall?

 Color is the best way to brighten a brick wall, be that paint, flowers or foliage.

 Varying color and texture will bring an exposed brick wall up-to-date.
-Remember, lighter colors tend to dominate so keep dark tones on the bottom for a grounding effect.
+Remember, lighter colors tend to dominate, so keep to dark tones on the bottom for a grounding effect.

-There is also a tempting array of wall-mounted planting options now available to encourage us all to get the best from every square centimetre of our plots.
-Troughs, pouches, tubs and other containers can be affixed to garden walls and fence posts with sturdy brackets and filled with trailing flowers.
+There is also a tempting array of wall-mounted planting options now available to encourage us all to get the best from every square inch of our plots.
+Troughs, pouches, tubs and other containers can be affixed to garden walls and fence posts with sturdy brackets, and filled with trailing flowers.